Judy Hittman and Diana Zuckerman, PhD

-A group of popular and widely advertised drugs that were approved by the FDA to treat psychotic conditions such as schizophrenia and psychosis (such as hallucinations) that are sometimes associated with bipolar disorder (manic depression), are bringing in billions of dollars in sales.
-Although the evidence is questionable, some of these drugs are also approved by the FDA to use with antidepressants if the antidepressants are not effective by themselves.
-Most prescriptions for the drug are “off label”– for anxiety, insomnia, PTSD, and even for ADHD and behavior problems in children and the elderly.
+A group of popular and widely advertised drugs that were approved by the FDA to treat psychotic conditions such as schizophrenia and bipolar disorder (manic depression) that includes hallucinations or delusions are often prescribed for people who won’t benefit from them.
+Some of these drugs are also approved by the FDA to use with antidepressants if the antidepressants are not effective by themselves.
+Most prescriptions for the drug are “off label”– for dementia, anxiety, insomnia, PTSD, and even for ADHD and behavior problems in children and the elderly.
 Despite their huge sales, Seroquel, Abilify, Zyprexa, Risperdal, Geodon and similar drugs often causes rapid weight gain, breast development in boys and men, and may also have serious adverse effects such as diabetes, hyperglycemia, pancreatitis, and sudden death.

 When the FDA approves a drug with such serious side effects, they look at the balance of risks and benefits.
 Such serious risks may be considered acceptable for schizophrenia treatment or for severely depressed individuals, but should not be considered acceptable when the benefits are not proven or when safer treatments are available.

 Warning: do not prescribe for young children or people over 65!

 These drugs are so dangerous for older people that they have a black box warning on the label explaining that they can cause sudden death.
 They are often prescribed to try to make older patients quiet.
 That is especially common in nursing homes, or when family members tell doctors that the patient is difficult.
 However, it is proven that these drugs are not helpful to patients with dementia, and can kill them. .